serokell/blog-posts/typescript-for-haskellers/article.md

 #### Parametric polymorphism

-Parametric polymorphism allows us to write abstract functions or data types which don't depend on their type.
+Parametric polymorphism allows us to write abstract functions or data types that don't depend on their type.
 In TypeScript, we call those generics.

 ```typescript